smashedr/js-test-action/CONTRIBUTING.md

 Note: You need to have your current commit pushed as this makes a tag on GitHub to the current sha.
 This means the `test` will most likely fail on a third-party PR since the automatic GITHUB_TOKEN won't have write access to content.

-The `test` ephemerally updates the [action.yml](action.yml) to use the [Dockerfile](Dockerfile).
-This ensures the test will always use your local changes.

-To test the docker image, you need to build an image with a tag matching the [action.yml](action.yml) image and run act with `--action-offline-mode`.
-This script does it all for you, just run: [build.sh](build.sh)

 To see all available jobs run: `act -l`

 # Actions Development